- Search The Registry

 *Black history and the Southern Baptist Convention (SBC) are examined on this date in 1845.
 That summer in Nashville, TN, at the Southern Baptist Convention’s founding, approximately 1 in 3 Southern Baptist church members were black.

 By 1900, there were virtually no black Southern Baptists.
-About 1 in 5 Southern Baptist churches are predominantly non-white, including some 3,400 predominately African American congregations.
+About 1 in 5 Southern Baptist churches are predominantly non-white, including 3,400 predominately African American congregations.
 The story behind those numbers, historians say, is a narrative of slavery, sin, emancipation, struggle, and God’s grace — and a challenge for the SBC to do more in terms of racial reconciliation.

-During the 20th century American Civil Rights movement in the 1950s and 1960s, the SBC took no active role and, in some locales, strongly opposed racial equality.
+During the 20th-century American Civil Rights movement in the 1950s and 1960s, the SBC took no active role and, in some locales, strongly opposed racial equality.
 “The SBC today is at a crossroads,” said Gateway Seminary professor Leroy Gainey, one of the first African Americans to join an SBC seminary faculty in the mid-1980s.
 Although race relationships are strained, “I do believe in our convention,” Gainey told Baptist Press, “and I do believe we can do the right thing.”
 In June 1995, the Southern Baptists apologized for supporting racial injustice.
 At its yearly meeting in Atlanta, the Southern Baptists passed a resolution “to repudiate historic acts of evil, such as slavery, from which we continue to reap a bitter harvest.”

 Conversely, in 2019, in their statement, the presidents said critical race theory and a new framework called “intersectionality” are “antithetical to the Bible and the only Gospel that can save.”
 A statement from Adam Greenway, the white president of Southwestern Baptist Theological Seminary, said that he and the other seminary presidents accept that structural racism is a modern-day problem and think critical race theory does “rightly decry racism and injustice,” but that they reject the theory as a comprehensive way of understanding race-related problems.

 W. Seth Martin, the Minneapolis pastor, and other more established pastors with larger churches decided to part ways with the convention.
-Among them is Chicago pastor Charlie Dates and Houston pastor Ralph West.
+Among them are Chicago pastor Charlie Dates and Houston pastor Ralph West.
 “The reaction has been like a bomb exploded,” said Dwight McKissic, a Black pastor in Arlington, Texas, who said he’s still deciding his status within the SBC.
 In 2020 Willie McLaurin was named the interim president and CEO of the Southern Baptist Convention Executive Committee, the first African American to lead one of the denomination’s ministry entities in its more than 175-year history.